 The Commission co-operates closely with the Office for Democratic Institutions and Human Rights (OSCE/ODIHR).
 Most opinions related to electoral legislation are drafted jointly by these two organisations.

 Among the states that have co-operated regularly with the Commission in the electoral field one can cite such countries as Albania, Armenia, Georgia, Moldova and Ukraine.
-The Commission has been active in a number other States, including the Russian Federation, the United Kingdom, Croatia, Romania “the Former Yugoslav Republic of Macedonia”,the Swiss cantons, as well as Kyrgyzstan, Uzbekistan and Mexico.
+The Commission has been active in a number of other States, including the Russian Federation, the United Kingdom, Croatia, Romania, “the Former Yugoslav Republic of Macedonia”, the Swiss cantons, as well as Kyrgyzstan, Uzbekistan and Mexico.

 The Venice Commission also works on questions related to referendums, both from a general point of view and in specific instances.
 For example, it was involved in Montenegro for the referendum on independence and recently in the Italian Autonomous Province of Trento.

 In 2013 and 2014, it addressed (draft) legislation related to elections, referendums and political parties in Bulgaria, Kyrgyzstan, Moldova, Serbia, “the former Yugoslav Republic of Macedonia” and Ukraine.